DekelZoaretz/XMLParser/README.md

 # XMLParser
-This is a java class that parses a XML document
+This is a java class that parses an XML document